 The One Spark mission is to provide an engaging, healthy and connected learning environment so that our participants and educators can thrive.
 We know that it only takes one spark to ignite a child’s desire to learn!

 We offer quality education courses to home school or independent study students, with the benefit of flexible scheduling, classes limited in size, and a healthy, responsive environment.
 Our small community is centered on the philosophy of “whole child, whole family” education.
 We offer a common-sense approach to learning that puts the needs of students first.

 We are located at the Thousand Oaks Teen Center.
 1375 E. Janss Rd., Thousand Oaks, CA 91362

 Ages/Grades Served: We serve middle and high school students.
-All courses are open to 6th-8th graders, or students 11-14 years old during the academic year.
+All courses are open to 6th-8th graders, with a minimum age of 11-years old*.
 Please note that if students are enrolled in a public charter homeschool program, they must be 6th grade or higher to attend our classes.
 A registered 5th grader, regardless of age or maturity, may not attend classes at One Spark Academy.
-However, some courses are appropriate and available to older students (up to 17 years old).
-All CRPD enrichment courses (PE, computer, etc.) are open to 6th-12th graders, or 11-17-year-olds during the academic year.
+However, some courses are appropriate and available to older students (up to 17 years old). *Students in 6th grade who will turning 11 within the first Session are eligible.

 Important things to know about One Spark: